fabiuslongo/pycaspar/README.md

 ---------------

-The IoT Caspar's reasoning process is utterly expressed by the production rules system in the Smart Environment Interface (smart_env_int.py).
+The IoT Caspar's reasoning capability are utterly expressed by the production rules system in the Smart Environment Interface (smart_env_int.py).
 Each rule can be also subordinated by further conditions, whom will make the Beliefs KB and Clauses KB interact with each other, through a Meta-Reasoning process.
 For instance, the triggering conditions of the rule in line 20 of smart_env_int.py are: